rednafi/rednafi.com/content/python/config_management_with_pydantic.md

 Managing configurations in your Python applications isn't something you think about much often, until complexity starts to seep in and forces you to re-architect your initial approach.
 Ideally, your config management flow shouldn't change across different applications or as your application begins to grow in size and complexity.

 Even if you're writing a library, there should be a consistent config management process that scales up properly.
-Since I primarily spend my time writing data-analytics, data-science applications and expose them using [Flask] or [FastAPI] framework, I'll be tacking config management from an application development perspective.
+Since I primarily spend my time writing data-analytics, data-science applications and expose them using Flask[^1] or FastAPI[^2] framework, I'll be tacking config management from an application development perspective.

 ## Few ineffective approaches

 In the past, while exposing APIs with Flask, I used to use `.env`, `.flaskenv` and `Config` class approach to manage configs which is pretty much a standard in the Flask realm.
 However, it quickly became cumbersome to maintain and juggle between configs depending on development, staging or production environments.

 There were additional application specific global constants to deal with too.
-So I tried using `*.json`, `*. yaml` or `*.toml` based config management approaches but those too, quickly turned into a tangled mess.
+So I tried using `*.json`, `*.yaml` or `*.toml` based config management approaches but those too, quickly turned into a tangled mess.
 I was constantly accessing variables buried into 3-4 levels of nested toml data structure and it wasn't pretty.

-Then there are config management libraries like [Dynaconf] or [environ-config] that aim to ameliorate the issue.
+Then there are config management libraries like Dynaconf[^3] or environ-config[^4] that aim to ameliorate the issue.
 While these are all amazing tools but they also introduce their own custom workflow that can feel over-engineered while dealing with maintenance and extension.

 ## A pragmatic wishlist